PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 The detection of weeds in fields is crucial for the growth of crops, as weeds can compete for essential resources like water, sunlight, and nutrients, and also act as breeding grounds for pests and diseases.
 Agricultural robots play a vital role in this regard by navigating through rows of crops to identify and communicate the locations of any weeds present in the field.

 !!! warning
-    You are expected to complete this task using MATLAB exclusively.
+    You are expected to complete this task using **MATLAB exclusively**.
 You can find instructions on how to install MATLAB on your computer [here](/documentation-2023/getting-started-tutorials/introduction-to-matlab/#getting-started).
 If you need help with creating a ROS node in MATLAB, you can find instructions [here](/documentation-2023/getting-started-tutorials/introduction-to-matlab/#4-ros-integration).

 ## Task Guidelines